Simulacrum-Surface/V_CPU/README.md

 END</br></br>
 In this case, it wont be detected.

-Shoutout to t0mat0hater for the bug-report.
+Shoutout to t0mat0hater for testing && the bug-report.

 Greetings,
 Simulacrum